 “But, then there’s also a huge population of the south Asian community who have a very strong sense of patriotism, who are very proud to be living in the UK and, sure, they will criticise the British Government, but they are still very proud Britons and that’s where you can have the same sort of mentality among the majority of leave voters which is that Britain can be better on its own.”

-For Shahmir, notions of the Empire and immigrants from former colonies feeling an allegiance to Britain had a huge part to play in why they voted to leave.
+According to Sanni, notions of the Empire and immigrants from former colonies feeling an allegiance to Britain had a huge part to play in why they voted to leave the EU.

-“Previous generations weren’t educated in the way that we were as young millennials who are hyper aware of colonialism and imperialism and the effect it had on our ancestors,” he said.
-“If you look at it from the frame of immigrants then who saw no opportunities back home and came here and were suddenly comfortable, and very comfortable, even if they were working class, the fact that they had a council house if they were working class was a blessing.
+“Previous generations weren’t educated in the way that we were as young millennials who are hyper-aware of colonialism and imperialism and the effect it had on our ancestors,” he told me.
+“If you look at it from the frame of immigrants then who saw no opportunities back home and came here and were suddenly comfortable, and very comfortable, even if they were working-class, the fact that they had a council house if they were working-class was a blessing.
 It was huge.
 ‘The Government of this country gave me a home’.”